N.Y. Arts and Cultural Affairs Law Section 57.52

 4.

-The secretary of state, or his or her designee, shall serve as the chair and the commissioner of education, or his or her designee, shall serve as the vice-chair of the commission.
+The commissioner of education, or their designee, shall serve as the chair and the secretary of state, or their designee, shall serve as the vice-chair of the commission.
 The presence of a majority of the authorized membership of the commission shall be required for the conduct of official business.

 5.